 Maybe I'll go on a hunt to find out which city outside the capital has the best food.

 I know it's easy to get there from Colombia, my current home.

-Once you get there, I hear it’s easy to get by on a budget.
-My friend Laz went recently and told me he had no problems finding Cuban pesos when he needed them, which meant cheaper food and drink.
+Once you get there, I hear it's easy to get by on a budget.
+My friend Laz recently told me he had no problems finding Cuban pesos when he needed them, which meant cheaper food and drink.

 Most of the time, you would use Cuban convertibles, the tourist money, and the places that accept this currency charge more, naturally.

 Altogether, I'm probably looking at spending about $1,400 for a one-week trip, give or take $200.

 I don't care about staying in the nicest places when I'm traveling, but I do like treating myself to some good food now and then, which raises costs.

 Milan, No. 1 on the NYT list, might be a little more challenging.

 I plan to be in the south of France at some point this summer, which would make it possible.
 I've read the train from Marseille to Milan is about seven hours, which would be covered by my Eurail pass (more on that later).

 I worry a little about the cost.
 The 2015 World Expo runs from May through October, and I feel the summer months will be the busiest, a sure sign of high prices.